 As our guests, we understand you may have questions about COVID-19 and our park.
 We want to provide you information and keep you updated on future plans.

-At this time, the waterpark opening day, originally scheduled for May 2, has been postponed.
-We are currently planning on opening May 16.
+Unfortunately, due to guidance from city and state authorities, Nashville Shores Waterpark was not able to open on its original scheduled opening date.
+We are hopeful of opening in early June.
+We will keep all our guests updated when an opening date is finalized.
 We have also added an additional week of operation in August and will be open an extra weekend in September.
 With big things in store, including Mega Mayhem, our new, 6-story family raft ride, we are looking forward to celebrating a great summer with you.

 All guest and team member touch points including surfaces, railings, technology screens, handles, and doors will be sanitized throughout the day.
 The same stringent cleaning and disinfecting protocols are used to clean our cabins after guests depart and before the next guest arrives.
 Hand sanitizer and anti-bacterial soap are available throughout the property and signs have been installed to remind team members and guests of health and hygiene best practices.